 - Proper Support for the Mattress- When buying a new mattress it may be a good idea to update your box spring as well.
 Certain types of mattress require different types of support, such as a mattress foundation.
 For instance, box springs are usually only meant for spring mattresses.
 Speak with a sales associate when buying your new mattress or check with the manufacturer to see what their recommendations are to be sure that your new mattress will be properly supported.

-- Change Sheets Regularly- While this may just seem like common sense for some in terms of hygiene, changing (or washing) your bed lines often also helps to add years to the lifespan of your mattress as well.
+- Change Sheets Regularly- While this may just seem like common sense for some in terms of hygiene, changing (or washing) your bed linens often also helps to add years to the lifespan of your mattress as well.
 We shed things like skin, hair, sweat and oils when we sleep.
 All of this collects on your sheets and seeps down into the mattress, when you wash your sheets regularly, you help protect the damage that can be caused.

 - Rotate Your Mattress Often- Every type of mattress can benefit from being flipped and rotated often, regardless of the type and material.
 Rotating the mattress helps to even out the wear that is caused by sleeping on it every night, while not rotating it leads to depressions and softening of materials.
 Every few months, flip that mattress over and rotate it 180 degrees from head to foot.
 This is even more important for the first few years as you are breaking the mattress in.

 - Follow Manufacturer Cleaning Instructions- Cleaning your mattress on a regular basis will help keep your sleep environment clean and your new mattress healthy.
 The majority of mattresses will also have a set of manufacturer instructions for general cleaning and stain removal.
 Stains can always be spot treated with a mild mixture of soapy water, but be sure to allow the mattress to dry before making the bed again.
 A simple vacuum over the top will help to eliminate things like dust and skin cells.